rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 you can find the last 4 words in official NeurIPS proceedings. <br>
 we will continue to focus on our work. <br>
 if  above words are not enough, let us know <br>
-we will cook some more. and trust me, i can cook 😛.
+we will cook some more. <br>
+and trust me, i know how to cook 😛. <br>
+stupid phd student zz.

 <!-- -------- -->